NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT/Alchemy.md

 You can use Alchemy API for free (no rate limit disclosed).
 :::

-You must initialize with `alchemyEthereumAPIKey` and `alchemyPolygonAPIKey` to use this provider.
+You must register an Alchemy account and initialize with `alchemyEthereumAPIKey` and `alchemyPolygonAPIKey` to use this provider.

 You can initialize with `ipfsGateway` to potentially get a faster response or higher stability.